TL;DR:

 What Is Good CTR

 44% – that’s how high the CTR was for the first online ad.
-In 2025, this number is simply insane, and any advertiser would do horrible things to at least get a comparable result.
+In 2026, this number is simply insane, and any advertiser would do horrible things to at least get a comparable result.
+The average click rate for display ads has declined steadily since the 1990s, dropping from double-digit percentages to fractions of a percent today.

 CTR: Search vs Display Ads